Can You Trust Your Data In Alteryx?

 4. Track Lineage

 Processing your data directly on the data lake provides the key underpinning to supporting and tracking end-to-end lineage.
-But your data preparation and exploration platform also needs to fully understand how data moves through a pipeline, how it is transformed, and how different assets are consumed.
+But your data preparation and exploration platform also need to fully understand how data moves through a pipeline, how it is transformed, and how different assets are consumed.

-Datameer’s lineage capabilities provide full tracking of dependencies across all artifacts inside the big data analytics platform from the time data enters, through each transformation, calculation and analytic function, to when data is consumed.
-Every aspect of an artifact is tracked as jobs are run and security policies are applied.
+Datameer’s lineage capabilities provide full tracking of dependencies across all artifacts inside the big data analytics platform from the time data enters, through each transformation, calculation, and analytic function, to when data is consumed.
+Every aspect of an artifact is tracked as jobs are run, and security policies are applied.